-It is not uncommon for this area to get snow during this month.
+It is not uncommon for this area to get snow during early fall.
 Usually, the first snow that sticks on the ground is in October and the snowiest months of the year are from Oct-Dec with the temperatures ranging from an average of 30 degrees in October to an average of 4 degrees in December.

 January starts the hardest time of year as far as weather goes, with an average temp of -3 degrees but can see an excess of -50 degrees.
-This past winter, this occurred for a week straight.
 February is also cold but usually, has an average of 10 degrees.
 The sun begins to shine in March bringing forth the ‘breakup season.’
 Alaska does not have a spring season.
 It literally goes from 3-4 feet of snow one week, and in a couple of weeks, all of it is gone!
 Winter lasts from October to April.

 Some great places to get your hair/nails done: Elements Salon, Shear Heaven Salon, L.A.
 Nails.
 Shopping offers a nice variety of stores to include: Old Navy, Barnes & Noble, Walmart, Home Depot, Fred Meyers, Sears, Lowes, Safeway and the Bentley Mall (about 6-8 shops).

-Riverboat Discovery – Enjoy a relaxing, entertaining boat cruise of the Chena and Tanana Rivers, including a guided walking tour of the Chena Indian Village.
-See Susan Butcher’s champion dogs, the wedding of the rivers, and Dixie Alexander’s Athabascan art.
+Enjoy a relaxing, entertaining boat cruise of the Chena and Tanana Rivers, including a guided walking tour of the Chena Indian Village.
+Additionally, you can see Susan Butcher’s champion dogs, the wedding of the rivers, and Dixie Alexander’s Athabascan art.

-Aurora Borealis Lodge – View the northern lights in style and comfort!
-Located 21 miles north of Fairbanks, the Aurora Borealis Lodge is ideally situated for 360 degree viewing & photography.
-From late August through early April, they offer nightly aurora tours w/ roundtrip transfers from Fairbanks.
+Nothing like viewing the northern lights in style and comfort!
+Located 21 miles north of Fairbanks, the Aurora Borealis Lodge is ideally situated for 360-degree viewing & photography.
+From late August through early April, they offer nightly aurora tours with round-trip transfers from Fairbanks.

-Fairbanks Children’s Museum – interactive exhibits designed for young people.
-The museum offers activities such as role-playing, science, art and crafts, building, physical movement, and water play.
-Events specifically designed to create a playful learning environment.
+The museum offers interactive exhibits designed for young people and activities such as role-playing, science, art and crafts, building, physical movement, and water play.
+These events are specifically designed to create a playful learning environment.

-Fairbanks Curling Club – as they like to say “100 Years & Still Rockin'”.
-This is the oldest club devoted to any sport in Alaska.
+They like to say “100 Years & Still Rockin'”.
+An Olympic staple, this is the oldest club devoted to any sport in Alaska.